brian-carroll/elm_c_wasm/README.md

   - Quite a bit of maintenance
   - Would it be good to put more of the code in Elm?

-# Notes

-## Mixing JS and Wasm in compiled output
+# Mixing JS and Wasm in compiled output

 - It's a **lot** of work to get to compile a "hello world" Elm program to 100% Wasm.
 Because of dead code elimination, you can't get any output from the compiler until you have an implementation for `Program`.
 And that requires building a lot of really complex stuff like the effect manager system.
 - I need a way for the Elm program to end up as a mix of JS and Wasm.
 That way I can keep the kernel in JS initially, with the Elm code compiled to Wasm.
 Afterwards I'll see about gradually replacing the kernel with Wasm.
 Maybe that's not even needed?

-- Annoyingly, everything crossing the JS/Wasm boundary has to be serialized and de-serialized (as JSON strings)
+* Annoyingly, everything crossing the JS/Wasm boundary has to be serialized and de-serialized (as JSON strings)
-- How does that work for `Cmd`?
+* How does that work for `Cmd`?
 Surely it's not serialisable?
   - `Cmd Msg` going from `update` to the runtime will always have a `Msg` constructor function inside it.
 In JS-speak this is a callback.
   - Need to spot this happening in code gen. Then export it to be callable from JS, and pass that JS version to the _real_ Elm runtime.
   - Maybe there's a need for an Elm wrapper module for this, exposing a `Program` constructor and maybe some other stuff.
 My code generator can just make special cases for that module.
-- JS calling `update`
+* JS calling `update`
   - Need to export a curried version of `update` so that JS `A2` works
   - Exporting an Elm function from Wasm to JS
     - Do all the currying in JS land.
 Inner function calls into Wasm.
     - Wasm export

-## Effects
+# Effects

 - Wasm MVP doesn't yet have access to Web APIs like DOM, `XmlHttpRequest`, etc.
 - This means an Elm program in Wasm has to call out to JS to do any effects.
 - Also, all communication with JS is done using typed arrays.
 This means everything has to be serialised, using JSON or some other format.
 - It should be possible to compile an Elm program to a mixture of JavaScript and Wasm, with the effects modules in JS and the pure code in Wasm.
 There would be JSON serialisation and de-serialisation in between, which might not be super-efficient, but it's a way to get some kind of prototype up and running.

-## GC
+# GC

 - I've built a prototype Garbage Collector so that I could run some Elm programs (well, hand-compiled ones since I don't have a compiler yet!)
 - It uses a mark-compact algorithm that takes advantage of the fact that all Elm values are immutable and can therefore only point to _older_ values.
 - _The GC fits into less than 7kB of binary Wasm!_
 - I have a plan for how kernel code in C/Wasm can do mutations but still use this immutable GC.
 You only need to mutate a fixed number of "GC roots", which are pointers that sit outside the managed heap, pointing at values inside it.

-## Closures
+# Closures

 I previously wrote a [blog post][blogpost] about how to implement Elm first-class functions in WebAssembly.
 The Closure data structure in [types.h](/src/kernel/types.h) is based on those ideas, although it has evolved slightly in the meantime.